Work Alone Legislation

 What legislations are in place at the federal and provincial level?

 In Canada, under Bill C-45, the Criminal Code has been amended to state that organizations and individuals may be criminally liable for failure to take reasonable measures to protect employee safety.
 The Bill C-45 regulations apply to all staff and organizations/individuals working in Canada.
-Legislation is also in place at the provincial level that vary from province to province.
+The legislation is also in place at the provincial level that varies from province to province.

 Information courtesy of CCOHS: The Canadian Centre for Occupational Health and Safety

 For more information